justonpoints/koa-bookshelf-api-starter/README.md

 2. Create a book in the /lib/books directory, add the book to the bookshelf in /lib/booksbookshelf.js (see bookshelf.js)
 3. Create pages for the book in /lib/pages, add the pages to the desired book in /lib/books/books.js.
 4. Create an Api that reads the pages in /lib/api. --this section needs to be organized better.
-5. In /libs/routes, add routes to the api location.
+5. In /lib/routes, add routes to the api location.

-Current flow
+Current flow:

-(logger): logs the requests in the console. set to false to turn off.
+- (logger): logs the requests in the console. set to false to turn off.
-(error handler): manages the general error messages.
+- (error handler): manages the general error messages.
 Throws 500 errors for uncaught errors.
-(limiter): basic limiter from koa-better-ratelimit (auth): session handler.
+- (limiter): basic limiter from koa-better-ratelimit
+- (auth): session handler.
-(public router): Apis that can accessed without a session.
+- (public router): Apis that can accessed without a session.
-(authenticated): checks if the provided cookie is contains a open session.
+- (authenticated): checks if the provided cookie is contains a open session.
-(router): Apis that require an authenticated session.
+- (router): Apis that require an authenticated session.

 Plans: